 We think business requires more effort and resources

 Yes, that’s correct.
-We have a lower appetite for business risks, yet we may be more willing to gamble on lottery tickets which gives us lower odds of winning.
+We have a lower appetite for business risks, yet we may be more willing to gamble on lottery tickets, giving us lower odds of winning.
 We think that business is tedious and requires more than just financial capital.

 The environment does not encourage entrepreneurship

-Growing up, our career choices might be influenced by the people around us.
+Growing up, the people around us might influence our career choices.
 We have a cousin who works abroad, an uncle who works in the government, or a neighbor who is a well-paid white-collar working for a multinational company.

-Our decisions in choosing what course to take up at the university, what kind of careers to pursue, and what ideal companies to work for revolve around getting a job.
-Our friends in school might also think the same way, and no subject about entrepreneurship is ever taught so being a businessman sounds like a big deal and we are skeptical about us trying our idea.
+Our decisions in choosing what course to take up in the university, what kind of careers to pursue, and what ideal companies to work for revolve around getting a job.
+Our friends in school might also think the same way and no subject about entrepreneurship is ever taught so being a businessman sounds like a big deal, and we are skeptical about us trying our idea.

-We observe a poor support system to help a business
+We observe a poor support system for helping a business

 For a business to grow and thrive, half of it is won with a sound business plan and capital.
 But the other half of it is the associated facility to support growth.
 For example, if someone wishes to establish a coconut water business, it might be best established close to the source of raw materials.

-But if within that location, power interruption is a common occurrence, putting up a generator could be more costly for the business.
+But if power interruption is a common occurrence within that location, putting up a generator could be more costly for the business.
 If the roads linking to the source of fruit and vegetable plantations are not well-paved, if they ever exist, that’s a huge logistical challenge that could drag sales down as an inefficient supply chain drags adds to overhead costs.